zebzhao/indent.js/README.md

-# indent.js
+# indent.js - pure code indentation for jsx, tsx, ts, js, html, css, less, scss

 [![Build Status](https://travis-ci.org/zebzhao/indent.js.svg?branch=master)](https://travis-ci.org/zebzhao/indent.js)

-Fast minimalistic pure indentation of JavaScript, CSS, and HTML.
+Fast minimalistic pure code indentation.
+Indents JavaScript, Typescript, TSX, JSX, CSS, and HTML.
+Does not do any beautifying of your code, leave it as it is, only correctly indents it following some basic rules.

 [Online indent.js demo](https://zebzhao.github.io/indent.js/)